sci-f/scif-go/docs/story.md

 Now it gets easier, because you have a method.
 You can add something, build it, and then try running it.
 For details on strategies for this, see the [development docs](development.md).
+I had it easy, because I had already developed the (general) flow of the library [in Python](https://www.github.com/vsoch/scif), and simply was figuring out how to reproduce it in GoLang (without proper classes!)
 I largely stuck to developing on my local machine until I was uncomfortable enough with making changes to the filesystem, and then I developed in a container.